koheimiya/checkpoint/README.md

 ```

 ### Commandline tool
-We can use checkpoint-tool from commandline like `python -m checkpoint.app path/to/taskfile.py`, where `taskfile.py` defines the `main` task as follows:
+We can use checkpoint-tool from commandline like `python -m checkpoint.app path/to/taskfile.py`, where `taskfile.py` defines the `Main` task as follows:
 ```python
 # taskfile.py